ane/ane.github.io/_posts/2016-11-02-half-stack-web-frameworks.md

 In other words, there is an alternative to the current JavaScript SPA horror show.
 Using the following technologies, as an example:

-A REST API built in a scalable and performant language :  *Examples: Scala, Haskell, Go, Clojure, Java, Rust, OCaml, Elixir*
+1. **A REST API built in a scalable and performant language**

+   *Examples: Scala, Haskell, Go, Clojure, Java, Rust, OCaml, Elixir*

    This gives us a clear advantage when scaling and deploying our application.
 Data access is made opaque and is in no way tied to the front-end - which is ultimately just presentation and some